dmbarbour/glas/docs/GlasDesign.md

 ### Extensible IDEs

-Glas uses a pattern of naming modules to extend the glas system, e.g. 'language-ext' or 'glas-cli-opname'.
+Glas uses a pattern of naming modules to extend the glas system, e.g. 'lang-ext' or 'glas-cli-opname'.
 This pattern hasn't exhausted its usefulness.
 It can be leveraged for projectional editors, internal wikis, module system browsers, and other features of an integrated development environment.
 I'd like to pursue this further.

 ### Program Search